• Free shipping on all orders

 There’s been much ado about the benefits of raw dog food since it mimics your dog’s biological and evolutionary roots.
 However, it’s not the best choice for dogs with compromised immune systems.
 Also, depending on your dog’s dietary needs, raw dog food may contain elevated fat content.

 If you’re purchasing raw dog food commercially, be sure to choose a trustworthy company that uses safe practices.
-Also, keep in mind that refrigerated raw food is difficult for traveling, takes up refrigerator or freezer space, and must be stored properly.
+Also, keep in mind that refrigerated raw food is difficult to travel, takes up refrigerator or freezer space, and must be stored properly.

 Dehydrated raw dog food has a longer shelf life and can be more portable if you’re on the go with your dog.
 It’s processed minimally, but be aware that you’ll pay extra for the convenience.
 Freeze-dried raw dog food is the most expensive and is typically intended for supplemental or intermittent feeding, as it’s not readily available.